Doing Your Salmon Permit Justice

 There's no point turning up with antiquated salmon fishing kit that Uncle Fred left that was found in the loft above his garage!
 The salmon fishing rods that are around these days you can either pay a fortune for or pick up the same (or better) salmon rod action for under £150 in the Airflo Delta 15ft 10/11 or 14ft 9/10 as an example.
 A good reel and multi purpose salmon line will cost you no more than another £180 so there is absolutely no need to go wild with the credit card if funds are tight.
 Having good kit with a few appropriate and proven salmon flies goes along way to your enjoyment and effectiveness of your fishing day.

 The International Salmon Scene Illusion

 I agree that there are some highly attractive global salmon fishing destinations where there's often more fish around but how's that going to work when you want to go salmon fishing at the drop of a hat in a limited time or finance scenario.
 We are often lead to believe from the 'detached' media (even though we've no 'accurate' measuring tools on 98% of the Scottish rivers) that we are in a low salmon stock era even though most Scottish rivers have been holding a big head of salmon since the rivers reopened at the end of May.
 On a personal basis I think it was far too easy to catch salmon ten years ago and I was starting to bore fishing guests by putting them into salmon far too frequently & quickly.
-On a personal basis a low river stock scenario is far more of a challenge (& buzz when successful) as real skill and understanding offers the only real chance of success.
+On a personal basis a low river stock scenario is far more of a challenge (& buzz when successful) as real skill and understanding offers the only serious chance of success.